mayinx/mayinx.github.io/aligning-elements-in-bootstrap.md

 ---------------------------------------------

-### Aligning content using Flexbox
+## Aligning content using Flexbox

+### `justify-content`: Aligning flex items on the main axis

-### `justify-content`: Changing the alignment of flex items on the flex main axis (per default - i.e. `flex-direction: row` - that's the alignment on the x-axis - so horizontal alignment.
+Changing the alignment of flex items on the flex main axis (per default - i.e. `flex-direction: row` - that's the alignment on the x-axis - so horizontal alignment.
 Once you change the flex-direction to column, the content is justified along the y-axis - so vertical alignment)

 - `.justify-content-start`
 - `.justify-content-end`